-- All PhD students (Faculty of Economic Sciences or GRK 1666 "GlobalFood") interested in discrete choice modeling
+- All PhD students (Faculty of Business and Economics) interested in discrete choice modeling

-- Discrete choice modeling deals with analyzing choice behavior of individuals (consumers, firms, etc.) as a function of variables that describe the choice alternatives and/or the individuals.
+- Discrete choice modeling deals with analyzing choice behavior of individuals (e.g., consumers) as a function of variables that describe the choice alternatives (usually more than two alternatives).

 - After successful attendance the students will understand the methodological principles of discrete choice modeling.

-- Further, they will be able to estimate own discrete choice models using the statistical programming language R. (Previous knowledge in R is not required!)
+- Further, they will be able to estimate own discrete choice models using the statistical programming language R. (Previous knowledge in R is helpful!)

 The course consists of two parts:

 2. Writing a term paper.

 Important note: The lecture will be held in English, but the term paper can be written in either English or German.

 - Collecting Choice Data